edchelstephens/docker-for-web-developers/NOTES.md

 - These instructions of course are uinique to Docker
 - We run the Dockerfile through the Docker client and it has a `build` command we can run and then that `build` command can read through those instructions, generate a layered file system to generate a Docker image that we can then use to make a container from it.
+- It's just a text file that we want to feed into the Docker build process